 Since 2012, we have been serving at Grace Baptist Church in Troy, New York.
 I drove the church bus and taught a children’s Sunday school class.
 I also have filled the pulpit for pastor when he was out of town.

-We started full-time deputation April of 2015.
+We started full-time deputation April of 2015 and finished in November of 2018.
 The Lord has graciously allowed us to exhort churches to be involved in missions and the Buddhist world.
+We moved to Mon State, Myanmar on November 28, 2018.
+We are excited for what God wants to do through our family.